kikweeisW2012/KonpanionDx/README.md

 # WiddleKnight

-### WiddleKnight is a forked HKMPpouch mod that adds a little knight to keep you company (works with CustomKnight).
+### WiddleKnight is a forked HKMPpouch mod that adds a little knight to keep you company (Needs satchel, works with CustomKnight).

 ## How to add skins
 **1. Download the latest release.**